gradle/develocity-actions/README.md

 ![workflow](./doc/summary-workflow.png)

-By default, the pull-request will be commented with the summary (can be skipped if `skip-pr-comment` is set to `true`):
+By default, a comment will be added to the pull-request with the summary (can be skipped if `skip-pr-comment` is set to `true`):

 ![comment](./doc/summary-comment.png)